Trip of a lifetime with stunning scenery, most sacred peak of Asia Mount Kailash and cultural highlights

 Mount Kailash, located in far west corner of Tibet is the most sacred peak of Asia.
 The beauty of the 6700-meter high Mount Kailash, that looks like a symmetrical cone shaped rock capped by pure crystalline ice all the time, is echoed in various mythological and literary works.
-Dominating the north of the Himalayan Barrier with its spectacular view, the Mount Kailash (or Mt.
-Kailas) is equally venerated as the holiest pilgrimage site by Hindus, Buddhists, Jains and Bön-Po.
-Tibetans regard this mountain as the manifestation of Mount Meru, “the navel of the earth” where founder of Bon religion, Tonpa Shenrab, is believed to have descended from heaven, Hindus as the abode of Lord Shiva, Buddhists as the abode of Samvara and Jains as a scared site where their prophet, Rishaba attained spiritual enlightenment.
+Dominating the north of the Himalayan Barrier with its spectacular view, Mount Kailash is equally venerated as the holiest pilgrimage site by Hindus, Buddhists, Jains and Bön-Pos.
+Tibetans regard this mountain as the manifestation of Mount Meru, “the navel of the earth” where founder of Bon religion, Tonpa Shenrab, is believed to have descended from heaven; Hindus as the abode of Lord Shiva; Buddhists as the abode of Samvara and Jains as a scared site where their prophet, Rishaba attained spiritual enlightenment.
 With its four sheer walls, distinctive snow-capped peak, and valleys interspersed with brightly-clad Tibetan pilgrims, Mount Kailash or Kang Rimpoche (‘precious snow-peak’, as known by the Tibetans) is an awe-inspiring sight.
 Four great rivers of Asia: the Karnali, the Indus, the Sutlej and the Brahmaputra (Tsangpo) originate from here.
-A three-day trek (Parikrama or Kora) around Mount Kailash over a 5630 meter Drolma La (pass), clockwise for Buddhists and Hindus, and anti-clockwise followers of the ancient Bon religion, is said to erase the sins of a lifetime.
+A three-day trek (Parikrama or Kora) around Mount Kailash over a 5630 meter Drolma La (pass), clockwise for Buddhists and Hindus, and anti-clockwise followers of the ancient Bon religion, is believed to erase the sins of a lifetime.

 To complete the Kailash pilgrimage one should bath in the sacred Lake Manasarovar, stunningly set on the Tibetan plateau bordered by the majestic Gurla Mandata.
 On the journey to Mt.
 Kailash across the windswept Tibetan plateau, you will see cliff-top monasteries, wild-looking but hardy and hospitable Tibetans, yak caravans journeying over snowy passes, and the great peaks of the Himalaya with a foreground of grazing herds, yak skin tents and a glittering turquoise lake.
 Journeying through Norbulingka, Sera and Drepung monasteries, Potala Palace, Jokhang temple and Barkhor markets, you gain in-depth understanding of Tibetan ancient cultures and civilizations.
 On this expertly guided overland tour on 4WD landcruiser, you get to explore colorful mosaic of Tibetan arts, crafts, history, culture, custom, tradition, lifestyle and cuisine and in the process attain profound spirituality.
-You become a witness to a host of indigenous cultures on your tour to Lhasa Gyantse, Shigatse and other significant en route cities.
+You become a witness to a host of indigenous cultures on your tour to Lhasa, Gyantse, Shigatse and other significant en route cities.
 Further drive across the wide open spaces of the Tibetan Plateau brings you to Lake Manasarovar, before completing a kora around Mt Kailash.
-From there, you re-cross the vast arid plains before heading south to the Nepalese border and returning to Kathmandu.
+From there, you re-cross the vast arid plains before heading south to the Nepali border and returning to Kathmandu.

 This is truly the trip of a lifetime with stunning scenery and cultural highlights.
 You can join this trip either in Lhasa or in Kathmandu.
 The tour starts with a comprehensive trip briefing in Kathmandu followed by a sensational trans Himalayan flight to Lhasa that passes over Mt.
 Everest and many highest peaks of the world (if you join the tour in Kathmandu).
 In case you wish to start the tour in Lhasa arriving from anywhere in mainland China or taking a new train from Beijing you will be briefed about the tour by your Tibetan Guide.

-Following Friendship Highway, you drive past Khamba La at 4794 meter with a brief halt to savor majestic views of Yamdrok-tso Lake and Nazin Kang Sa standing proud at 7252m.
-On turning westwards, you come across another Karo La pass at 5045m.
-If you glance at the road, you can see huge glaciers tumbling down into the road.
-After hours of driving for 261 km, beautifully landscaped Tibetan villages become visible as you enter the town of Gyantse..
+Moving along the Friendship Highway, you will drive past Khamba La, at 4794m, with a brief halt to savor majestic views of Yamdrok-tso Lake and Nazin Kang Sa, standing at 7252m.
+On turning westwards, you will come across another pass, Karo La at 5045m.
+If you look at the road, you can see huge glaciers tumbling down.
+After driving 261 km, beautifully landscaped Tibetan villages become visible as you enter the town of Gyantse..

-Gyantse prides on GYANTSE DZONG and KUMBUM.
-Gyantse Dzong is a historical fort built in the 14th century and overlooks a mesmerizing view of entire Gyantse and surrounding Nyang Chu Valley.
-Kumbum has large gold-domed stupa and houses several chapels and Tibetan Buddhist murals.
-After you enjoy exploring Gyantse, you will take a 90 km drive to Shigatse.
-Having driven to an altitude of 3900 meter, you find yourself at Shigatse, second largest city of Tibet.
-TASHILHUNPO MONASTERY being one of the largest functioning monasteries in Tibet is a major attraction of Shigatse..
+Gyantse prides on Gyantse Dzong and Kumbum.
+Gyantse Dzong, a 14th century historical fort, overlooks the entire Gyantse and the surrounding Nyang Chu Valley.
+Kumbum has a large gold-domed stupa and houses several chapels and Tibetan Buddhist murals.
+After exploring Gyantse, you take a 90 km drive and arrive at Shigatse (3900m), the second largest Tibetan city.
+Tashilhunpo Monastery, being one of the largest functioning monasteries in Tibet is the major attraction of Shigatse..

 no images were found